mwojnars/hypertag/README.md

 Hypertag allows also for creation of standard Python collections:
 _lists_, _tuples_, _sets_ and _dictionaries_.
 When creating sets and dicts,
-keep a space between the braces of a collection and of the surrounding embedding, otherwise the `{{` and `}}` sequences may be interpreted as escape strings.
+keep a space between the braces of a collection and the surrounding embedding, otherwise the double braces `{{` and `}}` may be interpreted as escape strings.

     | this is a list:   { [1,2,3] }
     | this is a tuple:  { (1,2,3) }